codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="50%"
 %}

+Here's what you can see and do in the Summary tab:
+> Press Ctrl/Command F to search for strings in the manifest.

-* Desired and Live states:
+* Desired and Live states of the resource manifest:
-  * Managed resources, stored in Git repositories and using Git as the single source of truth, show both the Desired and the Live states.
+  * Managed resources, stored in Git repositories and using Git as the single source of truth, show both the Desired (Git) and the Live (cluster) states.
     If there are discrepancies between them, the Diff view is displayed, highlighting the differences in both versions for comparison.
   * Resources that are not stored in Git but live in the cluster, show only the Live state.
 * Share resource details: Copy the URL and send to others in your organization to share the resource details for collaborative review and analysis.
 Pasting the URL in a browser opens to the same view of the resource.
-* Hide Managed Fields: When selected, hides managed-field information from the manifest.
+* Hide Managed Fields: In the Live state version of the manifest, you can hide managed-field information from the manifest.
 Managed-fields show information on which field manager manages the field, after Kubernetes introduced `Server Side Apply`.
 For more information, see [Field Management](https://kubernetes.io/docs/reference/using-api/server-side-apply/#field-management){:target="\_blank"}.

 {::nomarkdown}
 <br>
 {:/}

-#### View and analyze logs for application resources
+#### Logs for application resources
+In either Tree or List views, double-click an appplication resource to see its logs.
+Logs are available only for resource types such as pods.

 {% include
 image.html